evelynbaby15/udacity-project-06/README.md

 # How to run?

 Clone the project and open index.html in browser.
-After page loading finished, scroll down to bottom to see Jasminie test result.
+After page loading finished, scroll down to bottom to see Jasmine test result.